oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

 5. **Configuring the Self-Hosted Engine**

-    Specify the name for Host-HE1 to be identified in the Red Hat Virtualization environment, and the password for the `admin@internal` user to access the Administration Portal.
+    Specify the name for Host-HE1 to be identified in the oVirt environment, and the password for the `admin@internal` user to access the Administration Portal.
 Finally, provide the name and TCP port number of the SMTP server, the email address used to send email notifications, and a comma-separated list of email addresses to receive these notifications.

         Enter engine admin password: p@ssw0rd
         Confirm engine admin password: p@ssw0rd